Banner

 Fabrication of Guided-Wave Optical Devices by Laser Direct Writing and Applications

-Paulo Marques, Department of Physics and Astronomy, FCUP / INESC Porto, Portugal
+Paulo Marques, FCUP / INESC Porto, Portugal

 Some Relations between Visual Perception and Non-Linear Photonic Structures